Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 List<Account> accts = [SELECT Id, Name FROM Account WITH SECURITY_ENFORCED];

 The query throws if the running user lacks read access to any field selected.
-Strict.
+Strict, and the right default for queries that surface data through an Apex-exposed entry point.

 Option C: Use Schema.DescribeFieldResult checks